Surface Area Products for Kerr-Taub-NUT Space-time

+When the NUT parameter goes to zero we get the ${\cal M}={\cal M}_{irr}$ for Schwarzschild space-time \cite{cr}.
 For our record, we may write the Christodoulou-Ruffini mass formula for RN BH:

-\section{Area Product and Area Sum for Kerr-Taub-NUT BH:}
+\section{Area Product and Area Sum for KTN BH:}

-Now we turn to the Kerr Taub-NUT black hole.
-It is also a stationary, axially symmetric vacuum solution of Einstein equation with Kerr parameter $(a)$ and NUT parameter $(n)$.
+Now we turn to the Kerr TN BH.
+It is a stationary, axially symmetric vacuum solution of Einstein equation with Kerr parameter $(a)$ and NUT parameter $(n)$.
 When $n=0$, we obtain the Kerr geometry.